Eugène Gerards: Later career

 In January 2001, Gerards accepted the position of technical director at AEK Athens until the end of the season.
-There, he worked as a duo with their captain who had turned into a coach overnight, Toni Savevski He then revived his coaching career at Cypriot First Division side APOEL Nicosia, winning the Cypriot Championship in his first season with the club.
+There, he worked as a duo with their captain who had turned into a manager overnight, Toni Savevski He then revived his managerial career at Cypriot First Division side APOEL Nicosia, winning the Cypriot Championship in his first season with the club.
 He stayed at APOEL until 2002, and moved back to Greece as the new appointed manager of Alpha Ethniki side Iraklis.
 After two seasons, Gerards decided in 2004 to retire as football manager and re-assumed his role as technical director and scout at AEK Athens, a position he held until 2009.
 He regularly organized football camps in Greece to discover new talents and has been linked to several key players to have emerged during his tenure as scout.

 On 23 February 2010, Gerards revived his managerial career once more, taking over Panachaiki in the Gamma Ethniki, but left the club shortly after two months.